Night Fare

-Night Fare is a 2015 French action-thriller film directed by Julien Seri.
+Night Fare is a 2015 French horror-thriller film directed by Julien Seri.
 Jonathan Howard and Jonathan Demurger star as friends who antagonize a Paris taxi driver (Jess Liaudin) by not paying the fare.
 The taxi driver chases them through the city, killing several people who get in his way.

 Plot

 Englishman Chris returns to Paris after abruptly leaving two years ago.
 He meets his ex-girlfriend, Ludivine, and friend, Luc, frustrated to learn they are now dating.
 Luc takes them to a party, where Chris talks to Ludivine.
 She reminds him that he left without any explanation and says she is over him.
 Ludivine takes Luc's car when she leaves early.
 Upset, Chris also leaves the party, and Luc follows him, attempting to persuade him to attend another party.
 As they drunkenly walk through Paris, Luc suggests they steal a car.
 Chris refuses and suggests getting a taxi instead.
 Luc snorts cocaine in the cab, further upsetting Chris.
 The driver does not react and remains silent during the entire trip, unnerving them.
 Luc says he needs to get money from an ATM but runs off, laughing.
 Chris apologetically flees the cab, joining Luc.

 Luc reveals he has a large amount of cash on him and refused to pay on a whim.
 As Chris and Luc argue, the taxi driver stalks them, chasing them down several streets.
 Eventually, Luc is confronted by several hostile police officers.
 Though Luc protests they have done nothing wrong, their leader searches them and steals Luc's cash.
 One policeman declines to accept the money, and the rest split it.
 After the police leave, Luc and Chris blame each other for the current situation and something that happened two years ago, only for the taxi driver to chase them again.
 They lead him to an underground car park, where a security guard confronts him.
 The guard beats his dog when it refuses to attack the driver.
 Enraged by the man's actions, the driver beats him and rescues the dog.